 To function well, tissues in our body need to be mobile.
-This applies to our joints, but importantly also to our organs and their supportive structures (fascial attachments, nerves and blood vessels).
+This applies to our joints, but importantly also to our organs and their supporting structures (fascial attachments, nerves and blood vessels).
 Postural strains, physical traumas and chronic inflammation, for example, can all cause the normal mobility of these tissues to be lost.

 - alter organs function (physiology) by interfering with blood flow, lymphatic flow and nerve function.
-This may contribute to the development of functional disorders (e.g. IBS, period pain), and, in the longer term, actual pathologies.

 VM was largely developed by a renowned French Osteopath, Jean-Pierre Barral, who still teaches his innovative work all around the world today.
 Natura Medica’s Osteopath, Nicolas Roost, is one of the most experienced practitioners of VM in Melbourne.
-He became certified in that modality (the first one to do so in Victoria) by the Barral Institute in September 2019.
+He became certified in that modality (the first one to do so in Victoria) by the Barral Institute in 2019.
 He is also a teaching assistant and study group leader in VM with the Barral Institute.